Small guide to Otranto/Apulia – The splendid door to the Orient”

 The Castello Aragonese (Castle)

 The real-life ‘castle of Otranto,’ the Castello Aragonese, is a robust construction that forms part of the tough defense of Otranto.
-The current building is fifteenth-century, though it was built on one of Frederick II’s earlier fortresses.
+The building is from the fifteenth century, though it was built on one of Frederick II’s earlier fortresses.
 It is open to the public and sometimes houses temporary exhibitions.
 The Otranto’s small tourist information office (not helpful) lies close to the castle in Piazza Castello.

 The Castle of Otranto